statamic/docs/content/collections/tags/nav.md

 is_parent_tag: true
 parameters:
   -
+    name: handle
+    type: string
+    description: 'The navigation or collection to use.
+Not necessary if you''re using the shorthand tag (e.g. `{{ nav:links }}`)'
+  -
     name: from
     type: string
     description: "The starting point for your navigation.
-If unspecified, it'll use the current URI."
+If unspecified, it'll start from the top."
   -
-    name: max_depth
-    type: 'integer 2*'
-    description: >
-      The maximum number of subdirectory
-      levels to traverse, letting you build a multi-level nav.
-  -
-    name: limit
-    type: integer
-    description: Limit the total items returned.
-  -
     name: show_unpublished
     type: 'boolean *false*'
     description: "Unpublished content is, by it's very nature, unpublished.
 That is, unless you show it by turning on this parameter."
   -
-    name: include_entries
-    type: 'boolean *false*'
-    description: >
-      Whether entries mounted under a page
-      should be included as part of the navigation.
-  -
-    name: sort
-    type: string
-    description: >
-      The field by which the pages will be sorted.
-For example, specify `title` to
-      sort alphabetically by the title field.
-  -
     name: include_home
     type: 'boolean *false*'
     description: >
       You can choose to turn off the home page in the tree, opting to start the crumbs from the first level nav item.
-  -
-    name: include_root
-    type: 'boolean *false*'
-    description: >
-      You can choose to turn off the root page (whatever you've provided to the `from` parameter) in the tree, opting to start the crumbs from the first level nav item.
-(When from is the root, this is the same as the `include_home` parameter)
-  -
-    name: exclude
-    type: 'string|array'
-    description: >
-      A single URL, or a list of multiple pipe-separated URLs, to be excluded.
-  -
-    name: filter
-    type: wizardry
-    description: >
-      Filter the tree by using a special conditions syntax, the same as the [Collections tag](/tags/collection).
-View the [available conditions](/conditions).
-  -
-    name: supplement_taxonomies
-    type: boolean *true*
-    description: >
-      By default, Statamic will convert taxonomy term values into actual term objects that you may loop through.
-      This has some performance overhead, so you may disable this for a speed boost if taxonomies aren't necessary.
+Doesn't do anything if you're using the `from` paramter.
 variables:
   -
     name: is_published